Quality of Care

 10. Accidental cuts and tears during abdominal or pelvic surgery (Unrecognized Abdominopelvic Accidental Puncture/Laceration Rate, PSI #15)

-Hospitals can often prevent these complications if they follow the right steps.
-Preventing serious complications is considered an indicator of the quality of patient care.
+Hospitals can often prevent these complications by following established best practices.
+Preventing serious complications is an important way of measuring the quality of patient care.

-Our data for this measure comes from the Centers for Medicare & Medicaid Services (CMS).
-The data on CompareMaine covers the July 1, 2018 – December 31, 2019 reporting period.
+Data for this measure comes from the Centers for Medicare & Medicaid Services (CMS) and is one of the eight safety of care measures factored into the Five-Star Overall Hospital Quality Rating.
+The preventing serious complications data on CompareMaine covers the July 1, 2020 – June 30, 2022 reporting period.

 For more information, download the quality data reported on CompareMaine.